espressif/kicad-libraries/README.md

 ## Manual Installation - PCM

-The Espressif KiCad library is distributed via the Pluguin and Content Manager (PCM) and the installation is done automatically.
+The Espressif KiCad library is distributed via the Plug-in and Content Manager (PCM) and the installation is done automatically.

 To install the library, you need to download the **[espressif-kicad-addon.zip](https://github.com/espressif/kicad-libraries/releases/latest/download/espressif-kicad-addon.zip)** file from the latest release.
 For legacy support, please visit the legacy branch and follow the instructions from there.